replicatedhq/troubleshoot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a feature
-title: ''
-labels: 'enhancement'
+labels: 'feature'
-assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**Describe the rationale for the suggested feature.**

+Insert a description of the rationale for the new feature here.
+For example, you could describe a problem that Troubleshoot doesn't address, a limitation, or an idea to improve Troubleshoot.

-**Describe the solution you'd like**
+**Describe the feature**

-A clear and concise description of what you want to happen.
+Insert a description of the feature here.
+Be specific about how it addresses the any problems, limitations, or suggested improvements outlined in the rationale for the feature.

 **Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.
+Describe alternative solutions here.
+Include any workarounds you've considered.

 **Additional context**

-Add any other context or screenshots about the feature request here.
+Add additional context about the feature request.
+If the change is substantial, consider attaching files to the issue  outlining architectural changes, data flows, file formats etc., anything that helps describe the requested change.